madsalama/imonitor/design.md

 ## Design
 - One daemon to support dynamically adding/removing inotify watches on multiple directories/paths, multiple users can do this through same daemon through a CLI utility ```$ monitor-cli``` that interfaces with the daemon via a unix domain socket.

-- Invoke a shell script to log changes instead of manually making lists about file changes.
-No need to reinvent ```diff```.
+- Invoke a shell script to log actual file changes.
+No need to reinvent ```diff``` > changes.log
-- format for changes.properties, inpsired by subversion's command output for `svn status`
+- format for changes.log, inpsired by subversion's command output for `svn status`:

 ```
 ++  application.properties;eai.soap.getHistory.url=$value
 --  application.properties;eai.soap.getData.url=$value